mims-harvard/TDC/README.md

 * Submit the test set performance to a TDC leaderboard.

-As many datasets share a therapeutics theme, we organize specific benchmarks into meaningfully defined groups, referred to as benchmark groups.
-Datasets and tasks within a benchmark group are carefully curated and centered around a theme (for example, prediction of ADMET properties).
-While each benchmark group consists of multiple benchmarks, you can submit each dataset/benchmark result separately.
+As many datasets share a therapeutics theme, we organize benchmarks into meaningfully defined groups, which we refer to as benchmark groups.
+Datasets and tasks within a benchmark group are carefully curated and centered around a theme (for example, TDC contains a benchmark group to support ML predictions of the ADMET properties).
+While every benchmark group consists of multiple benchmarks, it is possible to separately submit results for each benchmark in the group.
 Here is the code framework to access the benchmarks:

 ```python
 from tdc import BenchmarkGroup